 International bus passes are cheaper than rail passes and could offer unlimited travel, letting you board a bus whenever and wherever.
 This option is especially attractive for those under 26 or over 60 years of age.
-If you are travelling by car, Eurotunnel shuttles cars between France and England.
+If you are traveling by car, Eurotunnel shuttles cars between France and England.
 You can drive into France from any of the neighboring European countries.

 There are several ferries between France and England, across the English Channel, but the most popular one is from Calais from Dover.
 There are several other services to England from Brittany or Normandy.
-The other popular routes are from Boulogne to Folkestone and Saint Malo to Weymouth.
+The other popular routes are from Boulogne to Folkestone and Saint-Malo to Weymouth.
 There are also connections to the Channel Islands and to Ireland (Cherbourg-Cork).
-One can travel to the North African coast too – Sete-Tangier, Marseille-Tunis and Marseille-Algiers.
+One can travel to the North African coast too – Sete-Tangier, Marseille-Tunis, and Marseille-Algiers.
 From Corsica, there is a service to Genoa in Italy.

-What to see and experience:-
+What to see and experience:

 Eating out in France:

 France boasts a simply unlimited spread of different cuisines of the world, especially in the bigger cities.
 Eating in France is serious work, so lingering over your coffee or sitting at a café to watch the world go by at breakfast is a must-do.
-Other thing that you must try is the way the French do - go along from one specialty shop to another making up a picnic as you go along.
+Another thing that you must try is the way the French do - go along from one specialty shop to another making up a picnic as you go along.

-Entertainment in France:-
+Entertainment in France:

 There is also no dearth of entertainment in France.
-Festivals, military parades, fireworks and competitions are only some of the gamut of entertainment available in France.
+Festivals, military parades, fireworks, and competitions are only some of the gamut of entertainment available in France.
 Musicians rule the roost on French streets in late June with festivals like the fete de la musique.
 There is also the option of going to one of the historic operas, with the condition that one either speaks French or does not mind sitting through a show uncomprehendingly!

-Nightlife in France:-
+Nightlife in France:

 Indeed, the French take their nightlife quite seriously – the young crowd will not be seen dead in a discotheque before 1 am!
 After World War II, Paris was the center of jazz in Europe; it continues to attract major names today.
 A quintessentially Parisian phenomenon is the Cabaret – a glitzy, bohemian, utterly risqué form of entertainment.
 Some of the grander Cabaret shows in Paris feature hundreds of female dancers with elaborate costumes (or without them!).
-For more conventional entertainment options, there are a mind-boggling variety of casinos, nightclubs and discotheques in big cities like Paris.
+For more conventional entertainment options, there is a mind-boggling variety of casinos, nightclubs, and discotheques in big cities like Paris.

 The pret a porter fashion shows in Paris in early February is an excellent opportunity not simply to view some of the world’s best fashion but also check out the city’s Beautiful People!